Lesser Peachtree Borer

 A pheromone is registered for the control of lesser peachtree borer on peach, nectarine, cherry, prune, plum, and apricot.
 Dispensers release pheromones for 100 to 120 days and should be placed in the orchard before moth emergence in the spring.
 For effective control of lesser peachtree borer, use the recommended number of pheromone dispensers per acre.
 To improve the efficacy of mating disruption, distribute the dispensers uniformly throughout the entire block.

-High-volume handgun sprays thoroughly wetting trunk and scaffold limbs are necessary, with at least 1 gallon of spray mixture applied per tree.
+High-volume handgun insecticide applications thoroughly wetting trunk and scaffold limbs are necessary, with at least 1 gallon of spray mixture applied per tree.
 The late summer spray can be applied after harvest.
 If peachtree borer is also a problem this spray should be made within the first 2 weeks of September.
 If only lesser peachtree borer is present, sprays may be applied to late maturing varieties in early August.
 Do not allow spray residue to contaminate fruit.
 Specific chemical recommendations for home gardeners are in Fruit Production for the Home Gardener, and recommendations for commercial growers are in the Penn State Tree Fruit Production Guide.